Fire extinguishers and fire doors are essential elements of fire safety protection.

 Extinguishers are arguably the most recognisable piece of fire safety equipment, located easily within reach to manage small fire emergencies if necessary.
 If damage occurs on a fire extinguisher it’s likely to be more noticeable than to a fire door.
 Whilst we use fire doors all the time in shops, restaurants, hospitals and office buildings, it’s often easy to miss any signs of damage.

-At Churches Fire, we provide extensive training to our technicians, meaning that many are qualified to service both extinguishers and fire doors on a combined service visit.
+At Churches Fire & Security, we provide extensive training to our technicians, meaning that many are qualified to service both extinguishers and fire doors on a combined service visit.

-During the yearly service of your business fire extinguishers, the Churches Fire technician will carry out the following:
+During the yearly service of your business fire extinguishers, the Churches Fire & Security technician will carry out the following:

 - Inspect all fire extinguishers on site for signs of damage or corrosion

 - Check the pressure gauge is working accurately

 - Ensure the safety clip and indicating devices haven’t been operated

 - Remove and replace any damaged fire extinguishers

 The same Churches Fire & Security technician can also perform a visual inspection of the fire doors on-site.
 This visual inspection will include, but not be limited to:

 - Inspection of the fire doors and their frames to assess condition and operation